 http://www. protocol, it looks better, and you don’t need to add the “www” later and lose some of your page rankings.
 So, make it easy and professional from the beginning and choose with the “www”.

-If you want to use the secure connection with SSL for an eCommerce website, then, you need to select the https://www. protocol.
+If you want to use the secured connection with SSL for e-commerce website, then, you need to select the https://www. protocol.

 You should delete the “wp” from the directory, or your blog will be located only in “

 www.yourdomain.com/wp” and no one can access it directly from the domain name “

 www.yourblog.com” they need to add the “wp” at the end to be able to access it.
 You see?
 So give WordPress its own directory by deleting the “wp” and let it empty.